Anchorage, Alaska: Economy

-The Port of Anchorage receives 95 percent of all goods destined for Alaska.
+The Port of Alaska receives 95 percent of all goods destined for Alaska.
 Ships from Totem Ocean Trailer Express and Horizon Lines arrive twice weekly from the Port of Tacoma in Washington.
 Along with handling these activities, the port is a storage facility for jet fuel from Alaskan refineries, which is used at both TSAIA and Joint Base Elmendorf-Richardson (JBER).

 The existing port was substantially built in the late 1950s and is reaching the end of its useful life.
 Beginning in 2017, the Port of Anchorage is undertaking an extensive 7-year Anchorage Port Modernization Project to upgrade its aging infrastructure, support larger deeper draft vessels, and future proof the port seismically and environmentally for another 75 years.

 The United States military has two large installations, Elmendorf Air Force Base and Fort Richardson, which originally stemmed from the branching off of the U.S. Air Force from the U.S. Army following World War II.
 In a cost-cutting effort initiated by the 2005 BRAC proceedings, the bases were combined.
 JBER was created, which also incorporated Kulis Air National Guard Base near TSAIA.
 The combination of these three bases employ approximately 8,500 civilian and military personnel.
 These individuals along with their families comprise approximately ten percent of the local population.
 During the Cold War, Elmendorf became an important base due to its proximity to the Soviet Union, particularly as a command center for numerous forward air stations established throughout the western reaches of Alaska (most of which have since closed).

-View of downtown Anchorage from the Hotel Captain Cook.
-The gold building on the right, the Conoco-Phillips Building, is the tallest building in Alaska and exemplifies the importance of the petroleum industry.
+Downtown Anchorage from Hotel Captain Cook.
+The gold building on the right, the Conoco-Phillips Building, is the tallest building in Alaska.

 While Juneau is the official state capital of Alaska, more state employees reside in the Anchorage area.
 Approximately 6,800 state employees work in Anchorage compared to about 3,800 in Juneau.
 The State of Alaska purchased the Bank of America Center (which it renamed the Robert B. Atwood Building) to house most of its offices, after several decades of leasing space in the McKay Building (now the McKinley Tower) and later the Frontier Building.